 Courses for the retail industry

-Along the way, I’ve also written courses for, and trained, opticians, boutique owners, and hair salon owners in Colour and Style.
+I’ve also written courses for, and trained, opticians, boutique owners, and beauty therapists in Colour and Style.
 Their customers come back time and again for the specialist advice on what really suits them and my trainees love increasing their profitability too!

 Seminars for the corporate sector